 - Luminance key

 - Linear key

 - Color vector key

-- Chroma key
+- · Chroma key

-- Wipe pattern key

 - Key wipe pattern key

 Key modifiers

 You can apply borders and other modifiers to the edge of the key image.

 A mask allows a part of the image to be replaced by the background or a key.
 To prevent unwanted holes in the background, or if a key is not the desired shape, you can correct this with a mask.